 The building was opened in 1938 with great fanfare, as part of FDR’s Works Project Administration.
 The post office is distinguished by its Art Deco-inspired features including beautifully detailed paneling and the original lighting fixtures of the lobby.

 But as less of its business comes from walk-in customers, there’s less need …

-California Elections, economy, Interviews, Issues, News, Politics, Race for Mayor, The New Mayor »
+California Elections, economy, Interviews, Issues, News, Politics, Race for Mayor, The Mixer, The New Mayor »

 LA Mayor Antonio Villaraigosa spent most of his remaining hours as the city’s chief executive on a bus, touring areas where he campaigned in his quest for the job in the first place.
 KCRW’s Avishay Artsy rode along with the mayor, asking him to remember the places he’s seen and people he’s talked to over the years.